tempname11/WorkingTitle4/notes/refactoring.md

 # Refactoring TODO

-## annoyances
-- Move ad-hoc inline constants to uniform or at least `common/constants.glsl` :MoveToUniform

 ## resource granularity
 - go through graphics_render and see if any of Vulkan objects really need Own or Use.
   (they probably don't, and then the signature will become much lighter)